sadanand-singh/Blog/content/post/moveToHugo.md

 One of the advantages of  using Nikola is that, it provides native support for writing Blog posts in `jupyter` notebooks.

-But, on some google search, I found this neat solution at the following [Blog](https://sharmamohit.com/post/jupyter-notebooks-in-blog/).
+But, on some Google search, I found this neat [solution](https://sharmamohit.com/post/jupyter-notebooks-in-blog/).

-In summary, the solution is very simple - Use the linked [jupyter.css](http://sharmamohit.com/css/jupyter.css) file in your template.
-I add this `css` file based on a _metadata_ named `notebook: true` in a given post:
+In summary, the setup is very simple - Use the linked [jupyter.css](http://sharmamohit.com/css/jupyter.css) file in your template, then add this `css` file to relevant pages.
+I do the this based on a _metadata_ variable `notebook: true` via the following template code:

 {{< code-block code="markup" >}}
 {{ if .Params.notebook }}